SS Annunziata Hospital, Chieti, Italy, Italy

 From the academic year 1991-1992 up to the present day Dott.
 De Benedetto teaches “Respiratory Physiopathology” within the 4th year of degree course “Medicine and Surgery” at University “G. D’Annunzio”, Chieti.
 He also teaches “Respiratory Medicine” within the schools of Internal Medicine, Cardiosurgery, Chest Surgery, Cardiology, Infectious Diseases and Radiology.

-Dott.
-De Benedetto is Vicepresident/President elect of the Italian Interdisciplinary Association for Research in Lung Disease (AIMAR).
+Currently Dott.
+De Benedetto is President of the Italian Interdisciplinary Association for Research in Lung Disease (AIMAR).
 He is a member of American Thoracic Society (ATS), American College of Chest Physicians (ACCP) and European Respiratory Society (ERS).

 Dott.
 De Benedetto has been Editor of the official scientific journal of AIMAR, Multidisciplinary Respiratory Medicine since 2005.
 He is a peer-reviewer of several scientific journals, including: Chest, Respiratory Medicine, Pulmonary Pharmacology, Respiration, etc. He is First Investigator, or co-author of over 330 scientific publications.